 We are currently raising funds to build another library, to renovate a classroom for the 'graduates' of one of our ECDCs and to provide nutritious lunches for more children in Nepal, and for next year’s marine conservation internships in Indonesia.

-Guy’s Trust has seven trustees and is run entirely by volunteers with very few administrative costs.
+Guy’s Trust has eight trustees and is run entirely by volunteers with very few administrative costs.